 To truly eliminate odors, you need to go to their source: the bacteria.
 How can you eradicate odor-causing bacteria?
 Try the SafeSpace Disinfect & Deodorizing Germ Fogger.
 Convenient yet powerful, this original product contains a hospital-grade, contact disinfectant.
 Its 6,000 cubic feet of disinfecting and deodorizing fog will eliminate the bacteria causing the odors in your home, including persistent pet, smoke, and food odors.

-The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto germ and odor eliminators, and alcohol-free hand sanitizers to help you reduce the number of germs (and smells) in your home.
+The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto disinfecting and deodorizing mists, and alcohol-free hand sanitizers.
 For more information about our products, contact us online or call us toll free at 1-800-735-2506.
 We would love to hear from you!

 Copyright SafeSpace Company 2019